decretist/Dissertation/Chapter4/chapter4.md

 observed quantitatively or qualitatively."[@herrmann_revisiting_2015, 44] While style has both qualitative and quantitative aspects, stylometry is concerned only with quantitative aspects of style.
-One well-established use of stylometry is to attribute authorship.
-And for the purpose of authorship attribution, the formal linguistic features that stylometry measures are the frequencies of occurrence of common words.
+One well-established use of stylometry is to attribute authorship and for the purpose of authorship attribution, the formal linguistic features that stylometry measures are (typically) the frequencies of occurrence of common words.

 Linguists draw a distinction between function words and content words.
 The more frequently a word occurs in a language, the more